nimesha/nimesha/README.md

 ![Frontend Developer](https://nimesha.org/nimesha-banner.webp)
 <h5>Hey there 👋</h5>
-<p align="center">An enthusiastic Frontend Developer with 10+ years of experience in developing large-scale applications, leading projects, building complex business software from the ground up, developing high-traffic public websites, webshops, showcases and proofs-of-concept based on modern web technologies.
+<p>An enthusiastic Frontend Developer with 10+ years of experience in developing large-scale applications, leading projects, building complex business software from the ground up, developing high-traffic public websites, webshops, showcases and proofs-of-concept based on modern web technologies.
 In addition to that, I also have a strong knowledge of SEO.</p>

 - 🔭 I’m currently working on [Gapstars](https://gapstars.net/)